Zodiak Media: History

-The Zodiak Media group was formed by the successive acquisition of television production companies under the impetus of the Italian De Agostini: Magnolia and Marathon Media in 2007 (Italy, Spain and France), Zodiak Television in 2008 (Scandinavia, Eastern Europe and Russia), RDF Media in 2010 (United Kingdom and United States).
+The Zodiak Media group was formed by the successive acquisition of television production companies under the impetus of the DeAgostini: Magnolia and Marathon Media in 2007 (Italy, Spain and France), Zodiak Television in 2008 (Scandinavia, Eastern Europe and Russia), RDF Media in 2010 (United Kingdom and United States).

 Zodiak Media had its beginnings in 1981 when it founded as MTV Produktion AB under the name Mobile Television originally known as a technical facility that create outside broadcasts and produced sport events in Sweden for production companies, but when commercial (cable television) began established in the country in the late 1980s, they decided to move into entertainment television programming.
 In August 1995, MTV Produktion AB launched their own Danish division in Denmark named MTV Produktion A/S. Two months later in October of that same year, MTV Production AB had acquired Kanon Television from Swedish television production company Strix, marking MTV Produktion AB's first acquisition of a production outfit as Kanon Television became a subsidiary of MTV Produktion AB.

 In 1990 thirteen years before MTV brought Mastiff, Mastiff Media was founded in 1990 under its former name Wegelius Television as an independent production company by its founder Annie Wegelius after when she departures TV3.
-By January 1995, Swedish media group Bonnier Group announced that their Swedish film production and distribution division Svensk Filmindustri (which is now known as SF Studios) had acquired independent production company Wegelius Television with its founder Annie Wegelius continued to be the president of the company.
+By January 1995, Bonnier Group announced that their Svensk Filmindustri (which is now known as SF Studios) had acquired independent production company Wegelius Television with its founder Annie Wegelius continued to be the president of the company.

 In Italy, Magnolia SPA was founded in 2000 by Giorgio Gori as an independent reality television production company so it could adapt entertainment formats to Italian networks, whilst Kinnevik AB sold its shares in MTV Produktion AB.

 In November 2001, Wegelius Television had announced that they've rebranded as Mastiff Media by their CEO Brita Sohlberg in order for them to expand their operations.

-In April 2003, a major pan-Scandinavian entertainment production giant was born when MTV Produktion AB announced that they've acquired Stockholm-based Swedish and Danish production outfit Mastiff Media AB from its parent company Bonnier Group marking their first acquisition with Bonnier acquiring a 36% stake in MTV Produktion AB along with the two companies retaining their brands.
+In April 2003, a major pan-Scandinavian entertainment production giant was born when MTV Produktion AB announced that they've acquired Mastiff Media AB from its parent company Bonnier Group marking their first acquisition with Bonnier acquiring a 36% stake in MTV Produktion AB along with the two companies retaining their brands.

 In September 2003 following the acquisition of Mastiff Media back in April of that same year, MTV Produktion AB had announced that they've merged MTV and Mastiff Media together to form a new production group named MTV Mastiff Production AB within the MTV Produktion AB company with the focus on their core activities along with their production & distribution of their Nordic formats, whilst the MTV and Mastiff brands had been retained as MTV Produktion AB launched their own in-house international distribution division named MTV Mastiff International to distribute their formats to other countries.